Problems with a popular formula

 There are a few other issues to consider.
 While older children may have learned that compliance protects their safety and self-worth, and that agreeing to do what you want may get you off their backs (regardless of their actual intentions to cooperate), very young children may have difficulty identifying with another person’s feelings.
 And children of all ages may resist if they are competing with you for power.

 Likewise, using positively-stated contingencies that tell your children, “You can watch TV as soon as your homework is done,” “You can have the car again this weekend as long as you get in tonight by the time we agreed to,” or “I will make dinner as soon as the counters are clean,” simply leaves the outcomes of their choices with them, without requiring their cooperation to keep you from going crazy, being disappointed, or getting upset.
 (You will probably need to clarify your requirements with additional details.
-For more information in using clear, win-win boundaries, see the following articles: “Unconditional Motivation,” “No-Lose Parenting” and “Following Through.”)
+For more information in using clear, win-win boundaries, the following articles are available individually: “Unconditional Motivation,” “No-Lose Parenting” and “Following Through.”
+These articles are all included in The Book of Article Reprints)

 Watch your intent.
 There are better ways to ask your children for a more desirable behavior then by asking that they change so that you’ll feel better.
 You may need to back up and identify what it is you really want, set better boundaries to anticipate and avoid future problems, or polish up on your follow through, but if you can resist the convenience of a formulaic communication available in I-messages, you can also eliminate the patterns of manipulation, guilt, and self-victimization that go with them.
 The result may just be your children’s cooperation, but most important is the absence of conditionality in your relationship, and respect for the desire that both you and your kids can come through a conflict with everyone’s feelings unscathed. ❦